 Codicology, Palaeography and History,” Supported by The Barakat Trust, The National Library of Tunisia, 2017.

-The Barakat Trust works on a wide range of projects, events, exhibitions and workshops across the world – get involved:
+The Barakat Trust works on a wide range of projects, events, exhibitions and workshops across the world – We’d love you to get involved:

 - Fundraisers – organise a creative workshop, lecture, performance, sponsored event, cake sale or luncheon!